sarkologist/blog/posts/2022-11-18-texty-how-it-works.markdown

 ## how it works
 ### let's start with the types
-Since even though we will also be rendering, we still need to be parsing, so we need to keep track of unconsumed input.
-So something like:
+Even though we are also *rendering*, we will still be *parsing*, so we need to keep track of unconsumed input.
 ```haskell
 data Context = Context Text
 ```